 Section 1.5.
 Students with disabilities shall participate to the extent appropriate as determined by the provisions of the Individuals with Disabilities Education Act or Section 504 of the Rehabilitation Act.

-Volunteers and Chaperones Model Policy [Section 1 required]
+Volunteers and Chaperones Policy

 The Governing Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.

 SECTION 1.
 The School encourages participation of parents and citizens of the community to volunteer in the school in order to serve as additional resources to the teachers and students.
-Prior to serving as a volunteer, each individual who may have unsupervised contact with a child must complete an application for the position, have a satisfactory criminal records check, and have a satisfactory check of the child abuse/neglect records maintained by the Missouri Department of Social Services. - Required
+Prior to serving as a volunteer, each individual who may have unsupervised contact with a child must complete an application for the position, have a satisfactory criminal records check, and have a satisfactory check of the child abuse/neglect records maintained by the Missouri Department of Social Services.

 SECTION 2.
 Chaperone Duties and Responsibilities.

 SECTION 2.1.
-All students must ride in school provided transportation both to and from the field trip and during transport during a field trip to multiple locations.
+All students must ride in school provided transportation both to and from the fieldtrip and during transport during a fieldtrip to multiple locations.
 At no time will students ride in transportation not provided by the school unless prior approval by administration is granted in writing.

 SECTION 2.2.
 School staff shall maintain a list of all chaperones and the students to which they are assigned.
-Chaperones are responsible specifically for supervision of these students; however, they also retain responsibility for general supervision and safety of all The Leadership School students.
+Chaperones are responsible specifically to supervision of these students; however, they also retain responsibility for general supervision and safety of all The Leadership School students.

 SECTION 2.3.
 Adults observing behavior by students or other adults that is contrary to school policy or procedure shall immediately report the incident to a The Leadership School staff member or administration.

 SECTION 2.4.
-School staff is responsible for taking the roll of students prior to departure from any location, every time the group reconvenes, and periodically throughout the course of the trip to ensure all students are present.
+School staff is responsible for taking roll of students prior to departure from any location, every time the group reconvenes, and periodically throughout the course of trip to ensure all students are present.
 School staff may not delegate this responsibility to a chaperone or any other person.

 SECTION 2.5.
 The use of cell phones and texting should be for emergency use only when acting in a supervisory capacity.